-Percentage computations are based on approximately shares of our Common Stock outstanding as of , 2022 (after giving effect to the IPO Transactions), and shares outstanding immediately following this offering (or shares if the underwriters exercise in full their option to purchase additional Units).
+Percentage computations are based on approximately shares of our Common Stock outstanding as of Issuance and the IPO Transactions), and shares outstanding immediately following this offering (or additional Units).

-Unless otherwise indicated, the address of each beneficial owner listed on the table below is c/o Chromocell Therapeutics Corporation, 675 US Route 1 South, North Brunswick Township, NJ 08906.
+Unless otherwise indicated, the address of each beneficial owner listed on the table below is c/o Chromocell Therapeutics Corporation, 4400 Route 9 South, Suite 1000, Freehold, NJ 07728.

-Shares Beneficially Ov Offerin Shares Bene Owned After this Of No Exercise Underwriter fering Assuming e of the Shares Beneficially Offering Assuming the Underwrit Full Exercise of
+Shares Beneficially Owned Prior to this Offering Shares Ben Owned After this O No Exerci Underwriter ffering Assuming se of the Shares Beneficially Owned After this Offering Assuming Full Exercise of the Underwriter's Option

 Name of Beneficial Owner Number % Number % Number %

-Named Executive Officers and
+Named Executive Officers and Directors

-Directors

 Christian Kopfli (1) % % %

 Ezra Friedberg (2) % % %

 Daniel J. O'Connor % % %

-All executive officers and

-directors as a group

-(persons) % % %
+All executive officers and directors as a group ( persons) % % %

-5% Stockholders

-Flamands International Holdings

-$LLC^{(3)(4)}$ % % %
+5% Stockholders Flamands International Holdings LLC (3) % % %

-Chromocell Corporation (4) % % %
+Chromocell Corporation % % %